Kelly Holley-Bockelmann: Advocacy

 Being a first-generation college student and woman in STEM has driven Holley-Bockelmann to further efforts to improve gender and race diversity in the hard sciences.
 Holley-Bockelmann has been recognized by the American Association for the Advancement of Science (AAAS) for her work to create a "more vibrant and inclusive scientific community," particularly in the fields of physics and astronomy.

 In the field of astronomy, she is one of the principal investigators of the Sloan Digital Sky Survey's Faculty and Student Teams (FAST) program, designed to remove the roadblocks that prevent students from entering astronomy and other sciences.

 She has been a faculty member and mentor for the Fisk-Vanderbilt Bridge Program since 2007 and became co-director of the program in 2015.
 In 2022, she received the Mentor Award from the AAAS for her work with the Bridge Program.
 Holley-Bockelmann also focused on inclusion when developing the EMIT program, which is specifically designed to foster diversity and inclusion in multi-messenger astronomy.

+In 2026, Holley-Bockelmann left her position at Vanderbilt due to difficulties working in the new scientific environment created by Trump.
+She now works at the SRON institute of the Leiden University.